LeMaitre Vascular: Growth and development

 Following LeMaitre's incorporation of the company, LeMaitre's son, George W. LeMaitre, joined the company and helped grow it from a family-owned company to a publicly held global corporation.
 In 1996, LeMaitre Vascular introduced the expandable LeMaitre valvulotome, which superseded the original circular-blade LeMaitre valvulotomes.
 After raising $3 million from investors in 1998, the senior LeMaitre decided to seek investments from other vascular surgeons.
 By 2004, when George D. LeMaitre stepped down as chair of the Board of Directors, the company had operations and facilities in Sulzbach, Germany, Phoenix, Arizona, St. Petersburg, Florida, Brymbo, Wales and beginning that year in Tokyo, Japan.
 Later in 2004, the company adopted a lean manufacturing approach to speed product production, and a 2005 profile described LeMaitre Vascular as a $30.5 million company with about 200 employees and "reporting explosive growth".
 By 2005, LeMaitre himself was noted as being "semiretired" from LeMaitre Vascular, and "focused on a second career in writing".
 In 2006, the company prepared an initial public offering of 6 million common shares, planned to be priced between $8 and $10 per share.
 In the late 2000s, LeMaitre had a distribution deal with California-based vascular products company Endologix, which the latter bought out in 2011.
 George D. LeMaitre died in 2018.

 As of 2022, LeMaitre Vascular has continued to develop, manufacture and market disposable and implantable vascular devices for use in both open vascular surgeries and minimally invasive procedures.
 LeMaitre Vascular's product portfolio has continued to grow as a result of the company's research and subsequent development of new vascular devices, including its most recent generation of LeMaitre's original valvulotome.
 The company has also expanded through various acquisitions.
-LeMaitre acquired Applied Medical’s vascular clot management business for $14.2 million in 2018, and the biologic patch business of Admedus Ltd for $15.5 million in October 2019.
+LeMaitre acquired Applied Medical's vascular clot management business for $14.2 million in 2018, and the biologic patch business of Admedus for $15.5 million in October 2019.
 In mid-2020, the company acquired vascular graft-maker Artegraft for $90 million, anticipating that the newly acquired product lines would be a substantial proportion of LeMaitre's U.S. sales going forward.